 Six Common Mistakes That Could Ruin Your Bankruptcy Case

-Filing bankruptcy requires carefully planning with qualified and experienced chapter 7 bankruptcy attorneys in Chicago to avoid making common mistakes.
+Filing bankruptcy requires carefully planning with qualified and experienced chapter 7 bankruptcy attorneys to avoid making common mistakes.
 Although you may be able to correct some minor mistakes, others could prove costly and ruin your chances of discharge — or worse.

 - Don't trade unsecured debt for secured debt – avoid paying off unsecured debt, like credit card debt and pay day loans, with home equity loans or second mortgages.
 Under Chapter 7 bankruptcy the court will discharge most of your unsecured debt.
 However, once you borrow money using your home, you risk losing your collateral if you don't make your mortgage payments on time

 - Don't transfer property or assets – Sometimes people try to protect property from their creditors by giving the property to family or friends.
 This is a mistake.
 Depending on when you make the transfer, the bankruptcy trustee can recover this (“non-exempt”) property that is transferred prior to filing

 - Don't use money from your retirement account to pay off unsecured debt – Most pension income and other qualified ERISA retirement accounts can be protected from your creditors in the bankruptcy process